sam39333/API/README.md

 6. Responsive Design: The app is designed to adapt and provide an optimal viewing experience on various screen sizes and devices.

-Feel free to explore the App, browse available tickets!
+Feel free to explore the App and browse available tickets!